Like us on Facebook Follow us on Instagram Subscribe on YouTube

 Work telephone number: 0191 233 1811

-To ensure that all personnel including volunteers and trustees are aware of what they should do and who they should go to if they have concerns that someone may be experiencing, or has experienced abuse or neglect.
+• To ensure that all personnel are aware of what they should do and who they should go to if they have concerns that someone may be experiencing, or has experienced abuse or neglect

-To ensure that personnel working directly with service users who have experienced abuse, or who are experiencing abuse, are well supported and receive appropriate supervision.
+• To ensure that personnel working directly with people who have experienced abuse, or who are experiencing abuse, are well supported and receive appropriate supervision

 An allegation is defined as where: